tokinifubara/BlinkFiles/README.md

-# My Blink.sh config files
+# My Blink.sh configuration files

 Simple CSS and JavaScript for Blink shell on iOS.